talkiq/aredis/README.rst

 Please run test scripts in the ``benchmarks`` directory to confirm the benchmarks.

-For a benchmark in the original aredis author's environment please see:
+For a benchmark in the original yaaredis author's environment please see:
 `benchmark`_.

 .. _benchmark: http://aredis.readthedocs.io/en/latest/benchmark.html